Nominal (linguistics): History

-Latinate grammar tradition
+Latin tradition

 Within the study of European languages, recognition of the nominal grouping is reflected in traditional grammar studies based on Latin, which has a highly productive marking system.
 Nominals can be seen in the shared morphemes that attach to the ends of nouns and adjectives and agree in case and gender.
 In the example below, 'son' and 'good' agree in nominative case because they are the subject of the sentence and at the same time they agree in gender because the ending is masculine.
 Likewise, 'the dog' and 'wild' share the same morphemes that show they agree in accusative case and masculine gender.
 In Latin agreement goes beyond nouns and adjectives.

-Bantuist grammar tradition
+Bantu tradition

 The earliest study of noun classes was conducted in 1659 on Bantu languages, and this study has to this day undergone only very minor modifications.
 These alterations began with Wilhelm Bleek's Ancient Bantu which led to Proto-Bantu.
 The following example is from the Bantu language Ganda.
 For nominal classes in Bantu, see below.